upsidr/merge-gatekeeper/README.md

 Merge Gatekeeper provides extra control for Pull Request management.

-## 🌄 What does Merge Gatekeeper provide, and Why?
+## 🌄 What Does Merge Gatekeeper Provide, and Why?

 <!-- == imptr: background / begin from: ./docs/details.md#[background] == -->

 Pull Request plays a significant part in day-to-day development, and it is essential to ensure all merges are well controlled and managed to build robust system.
-GitHub provides some control over CI, reviews, etc., but there are some limitations around handling specific use cases.
-Merge Gatekeeper helps overcome those, such as extra control for monorepos.
+GitHub provides controls over CI, reviews, etc., but there are some limitations around handling specific use cases.
+Merge Gatekeeper helps overcome those by adding extra controls, such as monorepo friendly job check.

 At UPSIDER, we have a few internal repositories set up with a monorepo structure, with many types of code in a single repository.
 This comes with its own pros and cons, but one difficulty is how we end up with various CI jobs, which only run for changes that touch relevant files.
 With GitHub's branch protection, there is no way to specify "Ensure Go build and test pass _if and only if_ Go code is updated", or "Ensure E2E tests are run and successful _if and only if_ frontend code is updated".
 Because of this limitation, we would either need to run all the CI jobs for any Pull Requests, or do not set any limitation based on the CI status. <sup><sub><sup>(\*1)</sup></sub></sup>